stanford-cs348k/camera_asst/README.md

 In this part of the assignment, you'll address high dynamic range using a local tone mapping algorithm called **exposure fusion**.
 Then you will reduce noise in the tone mapped output by **aligning and merging** a sequence of underexposed shots as discussed in [Burst Photography for High Dynamic Range and Low-light Imaging on Mobile Cameras](https://ai.google/research/pubs/pub45586).

-## Local Tone Mapping vis Exposure Fusion
+## Local Tone Mapping via Exposure Fusion

 Tone mapping converts a high dynamic range image (with greater than 8 bits of information per channel) to a low dynamic range image (e.g., 8 bits per channel) that can be viewed on a low-dynamic range display.
 In a local tone mapping algorithm, different parts of the image are exposed differently so that detail is retained in both very bright and dark regions.